 February 15, 2017

 Hang on for a minute...we're trying to find some more stories you might like.

 Email This Story

-Freddie Gonzalez, a Mexican Muslim mechanical engineering senior, said he is heartbroken when he visits a mosque because he sees people who know their family members will not be able to share their dreams in the U.S.
+Freddie Gonzalez, a Mexican-Muslim mechanical engineering senior, said he is heartbroken when he visits the mosque because he sees people who know their family members will not be able to share their dreams in the U.S.